carallon/pharos-controller-api/sphinx-src/queryjs/override.rst

      - integer
      - Optional.
 Intensity to set as part of override: 0-255.
 Intensity override will not be changed if this attribute isn't provided.
      - ``128``
-   * - ``red``
+   * - ``colour``
-     - integer
+     - :ref:`override-colour-json`
      - Optional.
-Red component to set as part of override: 0-255.
-Red override will not be changed if this attribute isn't provided.
-     - ``255``
-   * - ``green``
-     - integer
-     - Optional.
-Green component to set as part of override: 0-255.
-Green override will not be changed if this attribute isn't provided.
-     - ``255``
-   * - ``blue``
-     - integer
-     - Optional.
-Blue component to set as part of override: 0-255.
-Blue override will not be changed if this attribute isn't provided.
+Specifies the colour to set as part of the override.
+JSON object with the same attributes as the HTTP :ref:`override-http-put` request.
-     - ``255``
+     -
    * - ``temperature``
      - integer
      - Optional.
 Temperature component to set as part of override: 0-255.
 Temperature override will not be changed if this attribute isn't provided.